 Content of an appeal: It must be feasible for the student to return to a state of meeting Satisfactory Academic Progress in the next period of enrollment carrying a normal course load.

-- Conditions of Probation: While on probation, the student is expected to carry a full-time course load.
+- Conditions of Probation: While on probation, the student is expected to complete a full-time course load.
 The specific conditions and levels of achievement that are required to be met during the probation period will be conveyed in a letter from the CFASAP when the appeal is granted.

 What happens after a term on probation?

-- Reinstatement/Cancellation: If the student successfully meets the academic requirements set forth by the Committee while on probation, he/she will be removed from probation and return to regular financial aid eligibility.
+- Reinstatement/Cancellation: If the student successfully meets the academic requirements set forth by the Committee while on probation, they will be removed from probation and return to regular financial aid eligibility.
 If the academic results required while on probation are not achieved, all forms of financial aid (institutional, federal, and state) will be cancelled for future terms.

 - Regaining eligibility after Cancellation: A student who has been cancelled for financial aid eligibility, but not academically dismissed will have to pay for the next term without any financial aid assistance.
 Such a student may petition the CFASAP committee to suspend the cancellation and reinstate financial aid eligibility after paying for one term on their own.
 A meeting with the Director of Financial Aid is advised before such an appeal is submitted.